• Skip to main content

 1981

 AMC begins investigations into the acidity of cloud and rainwater on the upper slopes of the White Mountains at sites on Mount Lafayette and Mount Washington.
-Our “cloud catchers” continue to collect samples near AMC Lakes of the Clouds Hut.
+The study continues today at AMC Lakes of the Clouds Hut

 1995